ftatp/AutoMobility/README.md

 ### Extended Kalman Filter
 The self driving car needs to know where itself is in the world space, and we can think 2 different solutions to tackle this problem.

-  The first method is using the vehicle modeling technique.
+  The first method is using the vehicle modeling technique, similar to what we have done in section 1.
 Using the value of the accelation and steering wheel angle, we can _predict_ where the vehicle positions in the world time by time.
 But the problem of this method is that it is only the predicted location, which means it can be correct only when the acceleration and steering wheel can effect the vehicle, but in real world there can be hundreds of other types of forces, such as the land slope, wind, or even an earthquake, etc, and these make the predicted location to be wrong.
 To cover this by modeling, we need to model not only the vehicle itself, but also the entire world which have enormous variety of forces, that seems to be clearly impossible.

   The second one is using sensor data, such as GPS, Lidar, etc. It seems to be more easy than modeling the entire world (the first method), but as mentioned at <Value of Resister> section, sensors do not show the 'exact' value because of the noise, and this phenomenon equally happens to location problem.
 Another problem of using sensor data in localiztion problem is that the data is in serial, which means that it is a different problem mentioned in the voltage problem which gives all the measured data at once.
 In localizing, the data accumulates in every period, making the least square error useless (before deforming).

   Kalman filter can be called as the hybrid method of these 2.
 Kalman filter first predicts the location using the vehicle motion model as the first method, and then corrects the predicted location by the measurement model addressed in the second method.
-In this section we will hang around the mathematics of the Kalman Filter, and extend it to non-linear data which is called the Extended Kalman Filter (EKF) and apply it in the localization problem.

-  The code implemented in this section notes about the EKF in the estimation of the vehicle trajectory.
+The code implemented in this section notes about the estimation of the vehicle trajectory using the EKF (Extended Kalman Filter) which is an extended version of Kalman filter used when the data is non linear.
 The ground truth data shows the trajectory as below :

 ![스크린샷, 2022-03-09 10-26-44](https://user-images.githubusercontent.com/22390526/157354401-1cc4f95d-731e-40c7-b79d-8f302158c89d.png)